 The manufacturer claims 50 mph (80 kmh) top speed.
 It’s probably much faster than that.
-We were able to safely hit 45 mph (72 kmh) and the scooter wasn’t ready to tap out just yet.
+We were able to hit 45 mph (72 kmh), and the scooter wasn’t ready to tap out just yet.

 The Wolf Warrior 11 features dual front and rear hydraulic brakes with massive ventilated calipers manufactured by Zoom.

 The brake levers themselves are high quality and thick.
-Brake activation is buttery smooth, consistent and very linear.
-Brake activation force is minimal and two fingers alone are sufficient to brake maximally.
+Brake activation is buttery smooth, consistent, and very linear.
+Brake activation force is minimal, and two fingers are sufficient to brake maximally.

 Electronic anti-lock braking system (eABS)

-There really isn’t any advantage to this feature and we recommend to simply disable it and rely on the rock solid hydraulic disc brakes.
+There really isn’t any advantage to this feature, and we recommend disabling and using just the rock-solid hydraulic disc brakes.

-Equipped in the stock available 11″ mud tire configuration, the Wolf Warrior is designed specifically for destroying off-road terrain.
-The ample ground clearance, combined with heavy duty shocks, and knobby tires should make the Wolf Warrior 11 ultra stable off road.
+Equipped in the stock available 11-inch mud tire configuration, the Wolf Warrior is designed specifically for destroying off-road terrain.
+The ample ground clearance, heavy-duty shocks, and knobby tires should make the Wolf Warrior 11 ultra-stable off the road.

-Our test scooter, equipped with 11″ road tires, also available as stock option, was equally adept on the road and we felt fully in control and rock solid under conditions — full throttle acceleration and high speeds — where other more wobbly scooters scare us.
+Our test scooter, equipped with 11-inch road tires, also available as a stock option, was equally adept on the road.
+We felt fully in control and rock-solid under conditions — full-throttle acceleration and high speeds — where other more wobbly scooters scare us.

 Tipping the scales at 101 lbs (46 kg), the Wolf Warrior is a big boy and one of the heaviest scooters out there.
 It is heavier than almost any model besides the Dualtron X.